-Unforgettable, Off the Beaten Path Venues for Meeting Planners
+Unforgettable, Off-the-Beaten-Path Venues for Meeting Planners

-Atlanta has many non-traditional venues that double as perfect spaces to host a truly memorable event.
+Atlanta has many non-traditional venues that double as perfect spaces to host a memorable event.
 These off-the-beaten-path and unique Atlanta venues will certainly impress your attendees.
 From Atlanta neighborhood event venues to historic homes, unique bars, balconies and even a tea house and grocery store, this list is for those meeting planners searching for unexpected meeting places in Atlanta.

-Located in the Castleberry Hill art district, Besharat Gallery offers a sophisticated vibe in a multi-level, turn-of-the-century space.
+Located in the Castleberry Hill art district, Besharat Gallery offers a sophisticated vibe in a multilevel, turn-of-the-century space.
 The gallery sets the stage with sculptures, stunning photography and paintings from around the world, as well as a permanent collection of works by National Geographic photographer Steve McCurry.
 Plan a sophisticated event for up to 300 in four gallery spaces, each with its own character.
 Incorporate the outdoor sculpture garden with access to a private garden area with a patio and greenhouse.

 Knock Music House